NLP613-Metaplexia/assignment3/README.md

 ## Answers to the Question
 ### Pre-training Pipeline
-Pre-training code and pipeline are provided in this repository under the name [bert_pre_train.ipynb](https://github.com/NLP613-Metaplexia/assignment3/blob/main/bert_pre_train.ipynb)
+Pre-training code and pipeline are provided in this repository under the name [bert_pretraining_.ipynb](https://github.com/NLP613-Metaplexia/assignment3/blob/main/bert_pretraining_.ipynb)
 1. We selected [bert-base-uncased](https://huggingface.co/bert-base-uncased) from the 🤗 repository
 2. The number of parameters in the _pre-trained_ model (BERT encoder architecture) is 109,514,298.
 In the paper, 110M parameters.
 The number we got through our experiment is approximately the same as defined in the paper.
 3. We pretrained the model after re-initializing the weights and trained on the train split of the [wikitext-2-raw-v1](https://huggingface.co/datasets/wikitext/viewer/wikitext-2-raw-v1).
-We discovered that the best hyper-parameters for the task is `3e-4` learning rate, batch size of `32` weight decay of `0.1`, and number of epochs as 10.
+We discovered that the best hyper-parameters for the task are `3e-4` learning rate, batch size of `32` weight decay of `0.1`, and number of epochs as five; however, we have trained the model further up to 10 epochs.
+4. We found that the perplexity is increasing after five epochs, so we selected the model at ep 5 as the final.
-4. Perplexity of the model test split of the [wikitext-2-raw-v1](https://huggingface.co/datasets/wikitext/viewer/wikitext-2-raw-v1) came around **5.02**.
-We presume that the model has overfitted on the dataset; the test dataset is not able to genealise the understanding of the language model.
+5. Perplexity of the model test split of the [wikitext-2-raw-v1](https://huggingface.co/datasets/wikitext/viewer/wikitext-2-raw-v1) came around **6.8** with five epochs only.
+We presume that the model has overfitted on the dataset; the test dataset is not able to generalise the understanding of the language model.
-5. We have pushed the model to the 🤗 repository [temporary0-0name/run_opt](https://huggingface.co/temporary0-0name/run_opt)
+6. We have pushed the model to the 🤗 repository [temporary0-0name/run_opt1](https://huggingface.co/temporary0-0name/run_opt1)
 ---

 ### Fine-tuning Pipeline